Spectra One Theme Review: A Brand New Block-Based Theme From the Astra Team!

 Unlike traditional WordPress themes, there’s no need to import demo content to make your site look nice.

-As soon as you activate the theme, Spectra One already looks like this right away:
+As soon as you activate the theme, Spectra One will look like this:

 Customization

-When you use any block theme (Spectra One, included), the customization process will be a little different than what you’re used to.
+When you use any block theme (Spectra One, included), the customization process will be a little different from what you’re used to.

 With traditional themes, you get several customization areas under the main Appearance menu in your WordPress dashboard.